andrewunifei/CS229-Machine-Learning/Regression/Linear/Non-parametric/README.md

         return thetas.T@x.T # Prediction on given x
 ```

-## Visual representation of differents values of tau
+## Visual representation of effects of different values of tau
 Tau is a *hyperparameter* present in the denominator of w^(i).
 Its role is to determine the range of how many neighbors of x to consider.
 This range is called bandwidth and the broader it gets, less acurate the function in a particular x will be.
 Tau is directcly related with the condition of **overfiting** or  **underfitting** of a linear model.

 <div align="center">